clicon/clixon/README.md

 Dependencies
 ============
-Clixon is dependend on the following packages
+Clixon is dependend on the following software packages, which need to exist on the target machine.
 - [CLIgen](http://www.cligen.se) is required for building Clixon.
 If you need to build and install CLIgen:
 ```